 While sorting out insurance coverage following a rideshare accident is notoriously complex in some cases, there should always be a liability policy in place that provides for your covered losses.

-There are large liability policies, contingency policies, and personal insurance policies that could cover your injuries and expenses, but which one applies depends on what the driver was doing when the crash occurred.
+There are large liability policies, contingency policies, and personal auto insurance policies that could cover your injuries and expenses, but which one applies depends on what the driver was doing when the crash occurred.

-What if the Driver Was Not on the App?
+What If the Driver Was Not on the App?

-If the rideshare driver who caused your accident was not logged in on the app at the time, their personal car insurance policy is your only option for coverage.
-This type of case should proceed like a typical car accident claim.
+If the rideshare driver who caused your accident was not logged in on the rideshare app at the time, their personal car insurance policy is your only option for coverage.
+The rideshare insurance policy typically does not apply to this situation.

 Contingent Coverage Is Available When the Driver Was on the App But Not Matched

-- The driver’s policy denies the claim.
+- The driver’s personal policy denies the claim.

-- The driver is uninsured.
+- The driver is an uninsured motorist or underinsured motorist.

 - The driver does not have adequate insurance coverage.